mui/mui-x/docs/data/data-grid/editing/editing.md

 The following demo shows how this approach can be used to ask for confirmation before sending the data to the server.
 If the user accepts the change, the internal state is updated with the values.
-But if the changes are rejected, the internal state remains unchanged, and the cell is reverted back to its original value.
+But if the changes are rejected, the internal state remains unchanged, and the cell is reverted to its original value.
 The demo also employs validation to prevent entering an empty name.

 {{"demo": "AskConfirmationBeforeSave.js", "bg": "inline", "defaultCodeOpen": false}}